Consensys/linea-monorepo/tracer/docs/get-started.md

 NOTE

 > Please be aware if the reference test code generation tasks `blockchainReferenceTests` and
-> `generalStateReferenceTests` do not generate any java code, than probably you are missing the Ethereum tests
+> `generalStateReferenceTests` do not generate any Java code, then probably you are missing the Ethereum tests
 > submodule which you can clone via `git submodule update --init --recursive`.

 ______________________________________________________________________